Natives Land Act, 1913: Overview

 The Natives Land Act of 1913 was the first major piece of segregation legislation passed by the Union Parliament.
 It was replaced in 1991.
-The act decreed that natives were not allowed to buy land from whites and vice versa.
+The act decreed that blacks were not allowed to buy land from whites and vice versa.
 Exceptions had to be approved by the Governor-General.
-The native areas left initially totaled less than 10% of the entire land mass of the Union, which was later expanded to 13%.
+The black areas left initially totalled around 7% of the entire land mass of the Union, which was later expanded to 13%.

 The Act further prohibited the practice of serfdom or sharecropping.
 It also protected existing agreements or arrangement of land hired or leased by both parties.

 This land was in "native reserve" areas, which meant it was under "communal" tenure vested in African chiefs: it could not be bought, sold or used as surety.
 Outside such areas, perhaps of even greater significance for black farming was that the Act forbade black tenant farming on white-owned land.
 Since so many black farmers were sharecroppers or labour tenants that had a devastating effect, but its full implementation was not immediate.
 The Act strengthened the chiefs, who were part of the state administration, but it forced many blacks in the "white" areas into wage labour.

+The Act, aimed at addressing issues related to serfdom or sharecropping, which had profound implications for indigenous people.
+It specifically prohibited these practices, which had been the primary sources of employment for the indigenous population.
+Additionally, the legislation safeguarded existing agreements regarding land leased by both parties, particularly in designated "native reserve" areas.
+In these areas, land, held under communal tenure vested in chiefs, could neither be bought nor sold, nor used as collateral.
+However, the impact extended beyond the designated reserve areas.
+The Act also prohibited black tenant farming on white-owned land, a move that significantly affected many black farmers who were sharecroppers or labour tenants.
+The full implementation of these restrictions was not immediate, but when enforced, it compelled numerous black individuals living in "white" areas into wage labour.
+Notably, before the Natives Land Act took effect, much of the white-owned land was occupied by the indigenous people engaging in share-cropping arrangements.
+Indigenous individuals would rent the land for cultivation, sharing the resulting crops with the landowners.
+This mutually beneficial system drastically changed after the implementation of the Act, as sharecropping and renting of white-owned land by indigenous people were banned.
+Instead of a partner-ship, the indigenous farmers had to work for their "white-master".
+Consequently, this prohibition created severe challenges for the indigenous population, rendering them unable to work on the land they had previously cultivated.
+Compounded by the forced relocation into poorly planned homelands and townships allocated strictly for indigenous groups, the Act initiated a cycle of lasting poverty.
+The government's relocation efforts, coupled with the inability for the indigenous to find work and provide for themselves, led to a rapid increase in socio-economic issues within these communities.